saberland/saber/website/pages/docs/images-fonts-and-files.md

 ---
 ```

-Then use them in your template:
+Then use them in your layout component:

 ```vue
 <template>